 DUI – In many states operating a vehicle under the influence of alcohol or a drug can be a felony depending on how many times the offender has been charged.
 In addition, if there is any injury to another person or damaged property while under the influence, it will be a felony.

 Kidnapping is a felony when you hold another person against his or her will.

 Manslaughter may be voluntary (intent to kill) or involuntary (no intent to kill).
 For example, if someone is driving under the influence of alcohol and kills someone, it is considered involuntary manslaughter.
-For voluntary manslaughter the time is also of importance because the crime should have happened within a certain time frame following the dispute.
+For voluntary manslaughter, the time is also of important because the crime should have happened within a certain time frame following the dispute.